vandeseer/easytable/README.md

 This is a small project that builds upon
 [Apache's PDFBox](http://pdfbox.apache.org) and should allow you to create tables in a fairly simple way.
 It emerged from the need in another project.
-Therefore it also may miss some crucial features.
-Nevertheless there is:
+Therefore, it also may miss some crucial features.
+Nevertheless, there is:

 *   setting font, font size, padding, border width on table, row and cell level
 *   setting single cells with bottom-, top-, left- and right-border width separately